 A patentee may enforce its rights by instituting civil or criminal proceedings, although criminal proceedings are seldom used.

 The Paris District Court and the Paris Court of Appeal have exclusive jurisdiction over any litigation relating to patents and related unfair competition matters.

 The Court of Cassation is the highest authority, with jurisdiction to decide on matters of law to ensure a uniform body of case law.

 There is no scope for forum selection as the Paris District Court has exclusive jurisdiction over patent matters.

 What are the stages in the litigation process leading up to a full trial?

 In case an alleged infringer does not manufacture or import the subject matter of the patent, the patentee must send a warning letter alerting the alleged infringer of the infringement and ascertaining its liability.
 Litigation will usually commence with an infringement seizure, which is provided for by the IP Code.
-The patentee has the burden of proof of the infringement – which may be provided by any means of civil law – and an infringement seizure is the most common way to afford proof of infringement in France.
+The patentee has the burden of proof of the infringement – which may be provided by any means of civil law – the infringement seizure carried out by a bailiff with the assistance of a patent attorney enforcing an ex parte court order, is the most common way to afford proof of infringement in France.
 It may also be advisable to order a bailiff to draft a report on available evidence (eg, online evidence).